ilia-iliev/nodepiazza-app/docs/privacy-policy.md

 If this policy changes, the "Last updated" date above will change and the revised policy will be published at this URL.

-## Contact

-Questions about this policy or about your data: ilia.iliev94@gmail.com